 There are not many places like this.
 The table is on the farm!
 The cooks claim that if they run short of produce, they just go outside.
 At the end of this article is a link to another such place in Florida and a good newspaper series on the subject, including its pitfalls.

 Hawaiian Regional Cuisine incorporates local products and the food traditions of many immigrant groups.
-Workers on these plantations came from China, Japan, Korea, Portugal, it goes on.
+Workers on these plantations came from China, Japan, Korea, and Portugal; it goes on.

 Some useful Information